 Every business everywhere needs a name, a logo, some business cards and flyers, a website and a Facebook page to be able to start promoting.
 Get this going as soon as you can – time is money!
 As soon as you have the business running, hit the networking events, this will help you become established quickly and cost-effectively.
 Only with effective marketing can you generate the awareness and clients you need to succeed.

 Get yourself registered with a NIE number (you need this to do anything here), open a bank account, get yourself a social security number and register as an “autonomo” or self-employed.
+Check that you know what needs to be done after Brext in terms of residencia and stay up to date by regularly visiting the British Embassy website.
 Be prepared that this means you will immediately start paying social security (National Insurance) each month, so you want to have as much ready to roll as possible before you take this step.
 However, new “autonomos” get an 80% reduction in social security for the first 6 months, and a 50% discount for the following 6 months, so it’s easier to get started.